salihmarangoz/system_tray_extensions/README.md

 ## Running

-App will start on boot by default.
-You can start it just after the installation with this command:
+You can start the app via launcher.
+Also, the app will start on boot by default.
+If you want to start via terminal then run this command:

 ```bash
 $ bash start.sh